 Diving equipment used for diving operations in Denmark and from Danish ships must be surveyed and approved by the Danish Maritime Authority.

-A survey by the Danish Maritime Authority cost DKK 1.765 (2022) pr. hour.
-Normally, such permits will be issued with a validity of three years.
+A survey by the Danish Maritime Authority cost DKK 1,765 (2023) per hour.
+Normally, such permits will be issued with a validity of 3 years.

 Diving equipment used in connection with offshore diving operations must have been surveyed and approved by the Danish Maritime Authority.